Jarno458/TsRandomizer/ReadMe.md

 * Achievements cannot be unlocked
 * SaveStatue inside right elevator room is disabled to prevent a softlock
 * SaveStatue down in the pit of the ancient pyramid is disabled to prevent a softlock

+# New keybinds
+* On the minimap screen, holding X will highligh all locations that you can reach and still have items for you
+* In Load game menu, pressing left trigger will show the seed id in numerical format
+* In Load game menu, pressing right trigger will the generation of a spoiler log, the spoiler logs are saved in same directory as the TsRandomizer.exe

 # Routing changes
 * The drawbridge is now open by default, and doesnt require you to visit the twins demons